Hari3008/ForkCast/README.md

 - Text fields must use single quotes for Aiven MySQL
 - Use batch inserts for efficient data loading
 - Disconnect from database after operations to free resources

-## 🤝 Contributing

-This is an academic project.
-While contributions are not expected, feedback and suggestions are welcome.